|

 Here are some sample query expressions:

-.
+Each operand in the expression is an object even the constants such as 1 or 'Hello'.
 For constants, the data type is determined automatically.
 Each object can have its own set of methods and properties.
 To call a method of an object, the following syntax is used:

 Methods that do not require any parameters can be called without using the parentheses.
 Both of the following expressions are valid:

-The preceding expressions evaluate to a numeric value of 5, the length of the string 'world'
+The preceding expressions evaluate to a numeric value of 5, the length of the string 'world'.

 How can repetition in expressions be reduced?

 In many cases, various properties of the same object must be inspected in an expression.
 To reduce expression repetition, a special expression can be used to reference methods of the same class repeatedly.
-A special construct with square brackets ( []
+A special construct with square brackets ( [] ) can be used for this:

 For example, if the current object is a shape with the fill property, and you want to evaluate several fill properties of the current shape, the following expression can be used: